MARKET SNAPSHOT: U.S. Stock Futures Slide As Concerns Over Trump Grow

 Continue Reading Below

-U.S. stock futures fell on Wednesday as doubts grew over whether U.S. President Donald Trump can push forward with his pro-growth agenda.
+U.S. stock futures fell on Wednesday as renewed political turmoil in Washington cast doubt on whether U.S. President Donald Trump can push forward with his pro-growth agenda.

-Weakness for equities, seen in Asia as well, came after The New York Times reported that Trump asked former Federal Bureau of Investigation Director James Comey to stop his investigation (http://www.marketwatch.com/story/trump-asked-comey-to-drop-flynn-investigation-report-2017-05-16) into former National Security Adviser Michael Flynn, citing a memo from Comey.
+Weakness for equities, seen in Asia (http://www.marketwatch.com/story/asian-markets-mostly-down-as-dollar-continues-to-fall-2017-05-16) and Europe as well, came after The New York Times reported that Trump asked former Federal Bureau of Investigation Director James Comey to stop his investigation (http://www.marketwatch.com/story/trump-asked-comey-to-drop-flynn-investigation-report-2017-05-16) into former National Security Adviser Michael Flynn, citing a memo from Comey.
+The report prompted some House Republicans to call for a further investigation and for the FBI to hand over documents related to communications between Comey and the president.

-The dollar overall slumped Tuesday against major rivals, with the ICE Dollar Index dropping to its lowest level since the day after the U.S. presidential election.
-The dollar index weakened further to 97.922 on Wednesday.
+The dollar also slumped against other major rivals (http://www.marketwatch.com/story/asian-markets-mostly-down-as-dollar-continues-to-fall-2017-05-16), with the ICE Dollar Index dropping to its lowest level since the day after the U.S. presidential election to hit an intraday low of 97.86.

 Continue Reading Below